A wrapper for the SLICOT control and systems library

 pytest --pyargs slycot

-Running pytest without --pyargs slycot from inside the source directory will fail, unless either setup.cfg or the compiled wrapper library have been installed into that directory.
+Importing slycot or running pytest without --pyargs slycot from inside the source directory will fail, unless the compiled wrapper library has been installed into that directory.
 Note that the [tool:pytest] section in setup.cfg enforces the --pyargs slycot argument by default.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.